pieroproietti/penguins-eggs/README.md

   If hostname=ugo and arch=i386 ugo-x86-2020-08-25_1215.iso

   $ sudo eggs produce -v
-  the same as the previuos, but with more explicative output
+  same as the previuos, but with more explicative output

   $ sudo eggs produce -vf
-  the same as the previuos, compression lz4 (fastest but about 30% less compressed than xz)
+  same as the previuos, compression lz4 or zstd (fastest but about 30% less compressed than xz)

   $ sudo eggs produce -vm
-  the same as the previuos, compression xz (normal compression xz)
+  same as the previuos, compression xz (normal compression xz)

   $ sudo eggs produce -vm
-  the same as the previuos, compression xz -Xbcj x86 (max compression, about 10% more compressed)
+  same as the previuos, compression xz -Xbcj x86 (max compression, about 10% more compressed)

-  $ sudo eggs produce -vf --basename leo --theme debian --adapt produce an ISO called leo-i386-2020-08-25_1215.iso compression lz4, using Debian theme and link to adapt
+  $ sudo eggs produce -vf --basename leo --theme debian --addons adapt produce an ISO called leo-i386-2020-08-25_1215.iso compression lz4, using Debian theme and link to adapt

-  $ sudo eggs produce -v --basename leo --theme debian --adapt produce an ISO called leo-i386-2020-08-25_1215.iso compression xz, using Debian theme and link to adapt
+  $ sudo eggs produce -v --basename leo --theme debian --addons rsupport produce an ISO called leo-i386-2020-08-25_1215.iso compression xz, using Debian theme and link to dwagent

   $ sudo eggs produce -v --basename leo --rsupport produce an ISO called leo-i386-2020-08-25_1215.iso compression xz, using eggs